Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 Assembly and baking:

-Divide the dough in half and roll out into two equal rectangles.
-Line a baking sheet with baking paper or grease it with butter and place a pastry base on it.
-Spread half of the farce over it, leaving a 1cm border free.
-Top with the basil and cover with the remaining farce.
-Since I was dealing with very thin dough and had far too much of it available, I divided the farce with a second layer of dough.
-Brush the edge of the pastry with the remaining beaten egg, place the second sheet of pastry on top and seal the edges tightly.
-Brush the pie with another egg, sprinkle with the sesame and bake for 45 minutes at 180°C.
+Halve the dough and roll it out into two equal-sized rectangles.
+Line a baking tray with baking paper or grease it with butter and place a base of dough on it.
+Spread half of the stuffing on it, leaving a 1cm border free.
+Top with the basil and cover with the remaining stuffing.
+As I was dealing with very thin dough and had far too much of it available, I divided the stuffing into a second layer of dough.
+Brush the edge of the dough with the remaining beaten egg, place the second sheet of dough on top and seal the edges tightly.
+Brush the pie with more egg, sprinkle with sesame seeds and bake for 45 minutes at 180°C.

 The oven-fresh pie